scvalex/ltc/docs/final.md

-between nodes and how various problematic changes are handled, and finish by briefly discussing some concerns regarding our implementation, focusing, in particular, on how states are versioned and what inter-node propagation of changes looks like when there are multiple nodes involved.
+between nodes and how various problematic changes are handled, and finish by briefly discussing some concerns regarding our implementation, focusing, in particular, on how states are versioned and what inter-node propagation of changes looks like when multiple nodes are involved.

 ## States and Changes